La Cumbrecita: A slice of Bavaria in Argentina

 It's a fairytale setting, but La Cumbrecita, population 1,500, sprang from a once-barren patch of Argentinian countryside.
 It draws more than 300,000 yearly visitors who come for waterfall nature hikes and a slice of a completely different culture.

 "The little chapel, the style of the fountain, of the bridge at the entrance to the town.
 All of it could be in Central Europe," says Mayor Daniel Lopez, whose grandparents were living in the area when the town's founder came searching for a place to build a summer home.
-"We even have a maypole,"
+"We even have a maypole."

 'Amazed at the beauty'